laxertu/eric/README.md

 MESSAGE_TYPE_CLOSED type is intended as end of stream.
 It should be considered as a reserved Message type.

-Note that:

-> * same callback is invoked, no matter of message type
-> * callback execution order is not guaranteed (to be the same as the one while dispatching to channel)
+Note that callback execution order is not guaranteed

 <a id="eric_sse.prefabs.DataProcessingChannel.adapt"></a>